audrey617/My-Notes/ML/CS7641 Final Prep.md

 1) Credit assignment: which decisions were the good/bad ones <br/>
 2) Exploration VS Exploitation: Yes, trail-and-error, but how to pick what tor try?<br/><br/>

-When do we no need to worry about sequential decision making: <br/>
-when your system is making a single isolated decision that does not affect future decision, e.g. classficication, regression<br/>
+When do we no need to worry about sequential decision making:your system is making a single isolated decision that does not affect future decision, e.g. classficication, regression<br/>

 When should we worry about sequential decision making: <br/>
 1) limited supervision: you know what you want, but not how to get it <br/>
 2) actions have consequences<br/><br/>